PAYING TRAFFIC E-CHALLAN IN CHENNAI – STEP BY STEP GUIDE

 •Step 7: Click on “Get Detail”

-•Step 8: Check the details and make the payment
+•Step 8: Confirm the details and make the payment

 HOW TO PAY CHENNAI TRAFFIC POLICE CHALLAN ONLINE THROUGH “PARIVAHAN”?